devappd/emscripten-sdk-npm/readme.md

 The `--emsdk` switch allows you to specify your own install path for `emsdk`.
 This path is saved to your `npmrc` user config.
 If this is not specified, `emsdk` will be installed into your `node_modules`.

 This package warns you if there's no configured install path.
 You should specify one to save disk space across modules.
-In addition, if the install path is too long, `emsdk` installation will fail.
+In addition, if the install path is longer than 85 characters on Windows, `emsdk` installation will fail.

 You may also specify an install path as follows: